klangner/radium/README.md

 It has the following functionality:
 * Periodic table with element data
 * Reader and writer for SMILES format
+* Reader and writer for Condensed format (Like: CH3CH2OH)

 ## Installation